Chief constable: Characteristics of office

 The population of areas for which chief constables are responsible varies from under a hundred thousand to two or three million, and it is commonplace for chief constables for larger force areas to be drawn from the chief constables of smaller forces.
 A chief constable has no senior officer.
 Prior to 2012, a chief constable was responsible to a police authority.
 In England and Wales, the chief constable is now appointed by and accountable to the Police and Crime Commissioner of their service, or to an elected mayor, who may also dismiss the chief constable.

 The chief constable's badge of rank, worn on the epaulettes, consists of crossed tipstaffs in a laurel wreath, surmounted by a crown.
 This is similar to the insignia of a lieutenant-general in the British Army, and is also worn by an assistant commissioner in the Metropolitan Police.

 The chief constable is assisted by a deputy chief constable (DCC) and one or more assistant chief constables (ACC).
 The chief constable, DCC and ACCs are collectively known as the "chief officers" of a force.

+A chief constable is a corporation sole and acts as the legal entity for an entire police force.
+They are responsible for fulfilling all statutory and legal obligations of the office of chief constable and complying with any schemes of governance or consent that exist, which determine force governance arrangements.